Exploring the Genesis, Nature, Etymology and Efficacy of Austerity Policies: Drawing Lessons for Austerity Policy Initiatives in Africa

 How to Cite

 Basera Edson, & Zhou Gideon.
 (2021).
 Exploring the Genesis, Nature, Etymology and Efficacy of Austerity Policies: Drawing Lessons for Austerity Policy Initiatives in Africa.
-International Journal of Scientific and Academic Research (IJSAR), EISSN: 2583-0279, 1(1), 1–17.
+International Journal of Scientific and Applied Research (IJSAR), EISSN: 2583-0279, 1(1), 1–17.
 Retrieved from https://ijsar.net/index.php/ijsar/article/view/23

 Issue